abhishek-kumar-code/Redfish_Public/Specification.md

 A URI is used to identify a resource, including the base service and all Redfish resources.

-* A URI shall be a unique identifier to a resource.
+* A _canonical URI_ shall be a unique identifier to a resource.
-* A URI shall be treated by the client as opaque, and thus should not be attempted to be understood or deconstructed by the client
+* A URI shall be treated by the client as opaque, and thus should not be attempted to be understood or deconstructed by the client outside of applying standard reference resolution rules as defined in section 5, Reference Resolution, of [RFC3986](#rfc3986).

-To begin operations, a client must know the URI for a resource.
+To begin operations, a client must know a URI for a resource.

 * Performing a GET operation yields a representation of the resource containing properties and links to associated resources.

 The base resource URI is well known and is based on the protocol version.
 Discovering the URIs to additional resources is done through observing the associated resource links returned in previous responses.
 This type of API that is consumed by navigating URIs returned by the service is known as a Hypermedia API.

-The URI is the primary unique identifier of resources.
 Redfish considers three parts of the URI as described in [RFC3986](#RFC3986).

 The first part includes the scheme and authority portions of the URI.
 The second part includes the root service and version.
 The third part is a unique resource identifier.